jameshanlon/cheese/pages/pre-survey-guide.md

   it is led by your own knowledge of the building and because it is important you see for yourself where heat is being lost.

-- As the thermal survey is made you will be able to watch the images on a tablet computer.
+- As the thermal survey is conducted you will be able to watch the images on a tablet computer.

-- Children will probably enjoy the survey, but they can also slow up progress.
+- Children will probably enjoy the survey.

-- Any dogs may have to be shut in a room.

 - During the survey a video with sound will be made, recording what is found together with interpretation comments by the surveyor and your own comments.